zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 [!style color=orange](BlockDeletionGenerator) type.
 Here, we select the blocks "3 4 5" that represent the boronated bricks in the original mesh.
-A simple way to identifiy the block ids is to open the mesh file `HTR10-critical-c-rev2.e` in an Exodus supported visualization tool (i.e. ParaView).
+A simple way to identify the block ids is to open the mesh file `HTR10-critical-c-rev2.e` in an Exodus supported visualization tool (i.e. ParaView).
 Next, we define the new top, bottom, and radial boundary.